etCeO/.stAtIntgra/README.md

 # Stat Integra
 ### Integer Statistics Calculator

 - A python program that allows users to input a sequence of positive integers and instantly compute key statistical measures.
+Includes algorithmic sorting and fundamental computation logic for mean and standard deviation.

 ## Author Info